iOS17/Esign/README.md

 The key advantage of Esign is its time-saving nature.
 Users can sign iPA files without needing a PC, a feature that promotes efficiency and convenience.
 Additionally, with your developer certificate, you are no longer required to resign IPA files within 7 days.

-Get E-Sign Free Certificates - [Generate Via Telegram Bot - @p12certificategenbot](t.me/p12certificategenbot)

-Via Telegram - [https://t.me/P12Certificate](https://t.me/P12Certificate)
+Get E-Sign Free Certificates - [Generate Via Telegram Bot](https://t.me/p12certificategenbot) Via Telegram - [https://t.me/P12Certificate](https://t.me/P12Certificate)